 General procedures

-1. Remove the power steering reservoir cap.
+1. Remove the power steering fluid reservoir cap.

 2. Using a suitable syringe, remove the working fluid from the power steering reservoir.